reke592/qwxyz/README.md

 ### QWXYZ

-A Queue library with batch processing.
+A queue library with batch processing. `Queue.getQueue` operates within a single transaction to lock tasks for processing by the consumer.
+The consumer uses atomic transactions for each task to ensure isolated commits and rollbacks.
+Task execution runs in parallel using `Promise.allSettled`.

 ### TODO

 - Test script and Scenarios
-- IQueueDb implementations for SQL/No-SQL databases
+- Pruning strategies
 - IPC channel support

 ### Sample DB implementations